FranciscoTrigo/trigomijesBlog/content/posts/addsshkeytogithub/index.md

 ---
-draft: true
+draft: false
-title: How to generate and add SSH keys for GitHub
+title: How to generate and add SSH keys to GitHub
-subtitle: # Optional
+subtitle: Hello world
 date: 2024-02-24
 description: >-
     Simple tutorial for SSH keys.